apache/phoenix/BUILDING.md

 Phoenix 5.x requires Hadoop 3.
 While HBase 2.x is compatible with Hadoop 3, the public Maven Hbase artifacts are built with Hadoop 2, and are not.

-For this reason, when building Phoenix with an Hbase version later than 2.2.4, you need to rebuild HBase with Hadoop 3, and install it to the local maven repo of the build host.
+For this reason, when building Phoenix, you need to rebuild HBase with Hadoop 3, and install it to the local maven repo of the build host.

 `$ wget https://downloads.apache.org/hbase/2.2.5/hbase-2.2.5-src.tar.gz`